 Shop till you drop at the Old Town Market

-The Benidorm Old Town mark on Wednesdays and Sundays is a good bet for leather, shoes and carvings.
-You’ll probably get a better price here on souvenirs than the indoor market.
+The Benidorm Old Town market is held on Wednesdays.
+There is also a Benidorm Sunday market and these are both a good bet for leather, shoes and carvings.
+You’ll probably get a better price here on souvenirs than the indoor market Benidorm.

 Yes There Are Museums in Benidorm